PwC: Price Waterhouse

-In 1849, Samuel Lowell Price, an accountant, founded an accountancy practice in London, England.
-In 1865, Price went into partnership with William Hopkins Holyland and Edwin Waterhouse.
+In 1849, Samuel Lowell Price, an accountant, founded an accountancy practice at No. 5 Gresham Street in London.
+In 1865, Price went into partnership with William Hopkins Holyland and Edwin Waterhouse at No. 13 Gresham Street.
 Holyland left shortly afterwards to work alone in accountancy and the firm was known from 1874 as Price, Waterhouse & Co.
-The original partnership agreement, signed by Price, Holyland, and Waterhouse could be found in Southwark Towers.
+The firm was based at No. 3, Frederick's Place in Old Jewry in London from 1899.

 By the late 19th century, Price Waterhouse had gained recognition as an accounting firm.
-As a result of growing trade between the United Kingdom and the United States, they opened an office in New York in 1890, and the American firm expanded.
+It opened an office in New York City in 1890, and the American firm expanded.
 The original British firm opened an office in Liverpool in 1904, and then elsewhere in the United Kingdom and worldwide, each time establishing a separate partnership in each country: the worldwide practice of Price Waterhouse was, therefore, a federation of collaborating firms that had grown organically, rather than the result of an international merger.

+The firm relocated from Frederick's Place to modern offices at Southwark Towers in London Bridge Street in 1975.
+The original partnership agreement, signed by Price, Holyland, and Waterhouse could be found in the new offices there.

 In a further effort to take advantage of economies of scale, PW and Arthur Andersen discussed a merger in 1989 but the negotiations failed, mainly because of conflicts of interest such as Andersen's strong commercial links with IBM and PW's audit of IBM, as well as the two firms' radically different cultures.
 It was said by those involved with the failed merger that at the end of the discussion, the partners at the table realized they had different views of business, and the potential merger was scrapped.